-- 1. A principal may suspend.
+- I. A principal or Dean of Students may suspend.
 Each suspension will not exceed ten school days. - 2.
 Due process shall consist of: - a.
 An administrator or district representative will give written notice of the intention to suspend to the student.
 Notice will have the reason for the action. - b.
 The student will have an opportunity to appear at an informal hearing before the principal or her designee to explain the situation.
 The hearing may take place immediately.
 Due process is guaranteed to the student. - 3.
-If suspension occurs, after said hearing, within 24 hours thereafter the Principal must give notice, in writing, to the pupil's parent/guardian, the Superintendent, and to the Treasurer of the Board of Education which shall include: - a.
+If suspension occurs, after said hearing, within 24 hours thereafter the Principal or Dean of Students must give notice, in writing, to the pupil's parent/guardian, the Superintendent, and to the Treasurer of the Board of Education which shall include: - a.
 Reason(s) for the suspension. - b.
 A statement as to the right of the pupil or parent/guardian to appeal the suspension to the Board of Education's designee. - c.
 A statement of the pupil's right to be represented at the appeal hearing and to have the appeal hearing.